Tuntufye4/mw_info_cli/README.md

 # mw_info_cli
-A command line tool for generating mw info
+A command line tool for generating mw info .
+The tools contains information on agriculture, health, districts and currency

 ## Installation